dlstreamer/pipeline-server/samples/edgex_bridge/README.md

    ```

    This provides you with a bash shell with a complete Python runtime development environment so you can update and run within the context of your
    container.
-Files updated on your host (source code, models, pipelines, media content, etc.) beneath the vasEdge folder (created in step 1) automatically get reflected in runs of the sample application.
+Files updated on your host (source code, models, pipelines, media content, etc.) beneath the pipelineServerEdge folder (created in step 1) automatically get reflected in runs of the sample application.
 This allow you to:

    - Modify files using your favorite IDE or editor
    - Immediately invoke the container's entrypoint or other commands without needing to rebuild the image.